 - In the S.T.A.L.K.E.R. series, you can't see anything at night other than the sky, even if it's a clear one, and the headlamp isn't much help.
 With all the anomalies and mutants in the Zone, some of which are nocturnal and really, really dangerous, it's best not to travel at night.
 In most situations (even if you have the best Night-Vision Goggles), it's best to just find a campfire, pull out your sleeping bag, and snore until the sun comes up.

 - Averted in the original Dragon Quest I where upon entering a cave you are unable to see beyond your character sprite without a torch or a light spell.

 - The PC version of the original Ghost Recon had a number of night missions or pitch-dark rooms that required the night vision goggles, but the console versions played this trope straight due to hardware limitations, thus out in the country in the dead of night you can see almost as well as in a lit city.

 - Midnight Landing is set at midnight, with only the city lights and runway lights visible.
 Justified, as the game was released in 1987 when 3D technology was very limited, so the developers chose to use lights in a late night setting to provide a sense of altitude without having to invest in expensive graphical hardware.
-Since buildings aren't rendered, each stage looks as if you're landing on a bare runway in the middle of nowhere.
+However, since buildings aren't rendered, each stage looks as if you're landing on a bare runway in the middle of nowhere.

 - In Slender, the whole game is really dark that you can barely see anything in arms reach away without the flashlight.